linux-modder/.zshrc/README.md

 # .zshrc
 my zshrc

-Thanks to cypher-neo  for hsi help with the wicked colors and to robbyrussell for the inspiration to get a non standard prompt.
+Thanks to cypher-neo  for his help with the wicked colors and to robbyrussell for the inspiration to get a non standard prompt.

 This is my custom and updated ~/.zshrc, feel free to use portions or all of it as you wish I merely ask that attributions be made as they fit...